Autism spectrum disorder (ASD)

 It’s not uncommon for adults to be diagnosed with autism.
 In fact, it can often be a relief when an adult realises their challenges – at home, at work, and in social settings - is a result of undiagnosed autism.
 At every age and every life stage, a diagnosis can be a turning point.

 Psychotherapy and counselling to help children and adults, and perhaps family members, accept or address aspects of autism which may impact their way of being and relating to others.
-The process of psychotherapy offers a safe space to enhance self-esteem, reframe negative thought patterns, or assist with impulsive behaviours.
-Caregivers may also find individual or family therapy with our psychotherapists of value in understanding how better to support a loved one living with autism, useful coping mechanisms, ways of relating to each other and encouraging their strengths.
+Psychotherapy offers a safe space to enhance self-esteem, reframe negative thought patterns, or assist with impulsive behaviours.

 Articles, blogs, videos and resources: